 Student Resume Template for Study, First Jobs and Programme Applications

-This student resume template helps you present education, coursework, projects, campus involvement, and early experience in a way that feels clear and credible.
-It is built for students and recent graduates who need a professional resume or CV layout that stays easy to scan and easy to tailor for study, programme, or early-career applications.
+This student resume template helps you present your education, coursework, projects, campus involvement, and early experience in a clear and credible way.
+It is designed for students and recent graduates who need a professional resume or CV layout that is easy to scan and simple to tailor for study, programme, or early-career applications.

 Table of Contents